Pictured Rocks National Lakeshore: The Ultimate UP Trip

 Summer is the best time to visit Pictured Rocks National Lakeshore with Fall being a close second.
 The warmer summer months combined with more sunshine, allow the Lakes water to truly shine and allow for more activities.

-BEST Things to see at Pictured Rocks National Lakeshore:
+Can't Miss Hikes at Pictured Rocks National Lakeshore:

 - Miners Castle/Miners Beach – Miners Castle is the most recognizable feature of Pictured Rocks.
 The parking lot stroll to the main viewpoint is only a few minute walk while the walk down to the second viewpoint is also quite short.
 Miners Beach is also only a short jaunt from the area so doing both together doesn’t require much time.